gerhard-h/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/autosymbol2/readme.md

     no use of TapDance on gaming layer, locate good keys for shift and space in combination with WASD DF() doesn't do the trick if you want an callback => TG(_GAME) is used

+  ### Homerow mod early Shift
+  When releaseing the home row shift to early (in anticipation of preventing two uppercase letters) the first letters becomes uppercase anyway.
+This is relevant in combination with PERMISSIVE_HOLD

   ### SINGLE_HOLD symbol pseudo layer / AUTOSYMBOL layer
     _instead of pressing a layer key just hold a key longer_ key arrangemenet partly inspired by NEO, AltGr symbols, and shifted number symbols